KumudTripathi/discourse_prediction/README.md

 # CNN for discourse_prediction in a storytelling style speech
 Python code for the paper "Sentence Based Discourse Classification for Hindi Story Text-to-Speech (TTS) System"

-Runs the model on Hindi Story dataset (created by us).
+Runs the model on Hindi Story discourse dataset (Desceptive, Narrative and Dialogue).
 Please cite the original paper when using the data.

 # Steps for running the model